FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

     This relies on OpenSSL.
 If you don't plan to use HTTPS or just want to see demo running, you can skip this (warning - it would cause the HTTPS connection to be unsafe!).

 1. Then, copy `datacatalog/settings.py.template` to `datacatalog/settings.py`.
-Edit the `settings.py` file to add a random string of characters in `SECRET_KEY` and then run:
+Edit the `settings.py` file to add a random string of characters in `SECRET_KEY`.
+For maximum security use:
+    ```python
+    import os
+    os.urandom(24)
+    ```
+    in python to generate this key.

+1. Build and start the dockers containers by running:
 	```shell=
 	(local) $ docker-compose up --build
 	```

-	That will create a container with datacatalog web application, and a container for solr (the data will be persisted between runs).
+	That will create a container with datacatalog web application, and a container for Solr (the data will be persistant between runs).

 1. In a new terminal, to create Solr cores: